OncoHostPlatform/SERUM-PLASMA-BRIDGING-2025/README.md

 # SERUM-PLASMA-BRIDGING-2025
 ## Overview
-This repository contains the code used to generate figures for the manuscript "Bridging the Gap: A Systematic Approach to Integrating Serum and Plasma Proteomic Datasets for Biomarker Studies" (currently under submission).
+This repository contains the code used to generate figures for the manuscript "Bridging the Gap: A Systematic Approach to Integrating Serum and Plasma Proteomic Datasets for Biomarker Studies" (currently under review).
 This study presents a computational approach for bridging between serum and plasma proteomic datasets derived from the aptamer-based SomaScan assay, enabling cross-specimen data use in the context of the PROphet model designed to predict immunotherapy outcomes.
 ## Citation
-[Authors].
-(2025).
+If you use this code or data in your research, please cite:
+Lahav, C., Dahan, N., Harel, M., Elon, Y., Sela, I., Geyer, P.E., Schneider, M.A., Muley, T., Bacchiocchi, A., Marte, J., Floudas, C.S., Halaban, R., Sznol, M., Christopoulos, P., Gulley, J.L.
 Bridging the Gap: A Systematic Approach to Integrating Serum and Plasma Proteomic Datasets for Biomarker Studies.
-GitHub repository: https://github.com/OncoHostPlatform/SERUM-PLASMA-BRIDGING-2025
+2025.
+(Under review)
 ## Data
 The code in this repository requires supplementary tables that will be available upon publication of the manuscript.
+Place the files in a subfolder named data.
 ## Code
-This repository consists of a single Python script that generates figures presented in the manuscript as listed below.
+This repository consists of a single Python script `generate_manuscript_figures.py` that generates figures presented in the manuscript as listed below.
 ## Figures
 - Figure 3C: Association between median plasma-to-serum ratio and plasma-serum protein correlation.
-- Figure 4: Inter-cohort agreement of scaling parameters.
+- Figure 5: Inter-cohort agreement of scaling parameters.
-- Figure S3A-B: Correlations between plasma and serum proteomes.
+- Figure S3B: Correlations between plasma and serum proteomes.
 - Figure S4: Relationship between Pearson-Spearman correlation differences and protein measurability.
-- Figure S5: Serum-plasma Spearman correlation distributions of protein measurements in different protein sets.
+- Figure S5B: Serum-plasma Spearman correlation distributions of protein measurements in different protein sets.
 - Figure S7B: Concordance between internal and external plasma datasets.
 - Figure S8B: Concordance between internal and external serum datasets.
 - Figure S9 matched samples: Comparison of linear scaling parameters derived from different cohorts.